noodlemctwoodle/pf-azure-sentinel/Logstash-Configuration/README.md

 1. Wait for logs to arrive in Azure Sentinel

   The new custom log will be created automatically by the Azure Log Analytics plugin for Logstash.
-You should find the pfSense/opnSense table in Azure Sentinel > Logs > Custom   Logs,as shown below
+You should find the pfSense/opnSense table in Azure Sentinel > Logs > Custom   Logs

   `You do not need to configure a custom log source in Azure Sentinel "Advanced settings"`